-- 13.1 Curriculum Committee and General Education Committee - 13.1.1 The Curriculum Committee and the General Education Committee shall each be composed of faculty, one elected from each School (Librarians will be considered part of the School of Liberal Studies); two students, chosen by Student Government; the Provost; and two Deans appointed by the Provost.
+13.1 Curriculum Committee and General Education Committee

+- 13.1.1 The Curriculum Committee and the General Education Committee shall each be composed of faculty, one (1) elected from each School (Librarians will be considered part of the School of Arts and Letters); two (2) students, chosen by Student Government; the Provost; and two (2) Deans appointed by the Provost.
+To serve as a school representative on the General Education or Curriculum Committee the faculty member must have at least 18 Contract Hours per Academic Year composed of teaching and/or chair release within the represented school.
 The Registrar and Vice Provost for Accreditation and Assessment shall serve as ex-officio members of the committees. - 13.1.2 The faculty representatives of the Curriculum and General Education Committees shall be elected by the faculty in each unit by March 1st, with terms to begin the following fall semester.
 The Chairs, under direction from their immediate supervisor, will conduct the elections.
 In units without a Chair, the immediate supervisor will conduct the election.
 Faculty representatives shall serve staggered two-year terms for the Curriculum Committee and staggered three-year terms for the General Education Committee. - 13.1.3 The Curriculum and General Education Committees will adopt Bylaws to guide committee protocol.
-The Bylaws do not replace any current contract language. - 13.1.4 The Curriculum and General Education Committee will each be chaired by a tenured faculty member elected by the Committee's members with the Provost serving as co-chair.
+The Bylaws do not replace any current contract language. - 13.1.4 The Curriculum and General Education Committee will each be chaired by a tenured faculty member elected by the Committee's members with the Provost serving as cochair.